-You don’t want to search Google or select the first surveyor that you meet.
+You don’t want to search Google and select the first surveyor that you meet.

 Get at least three different quotes and eliminate any lowballing outsiders.

-If you’re getting quotes within the same range and another is absolutely low, then something is likely wrong with that.
+If you’re getting quotes within the same range and another is absolutely low, then something is likely wrong with the quote.

-Your land surveyor may not be familiar with the area, or they may be misleading you.
+Your land surveyor may not be familiar with the area, or may be misleading you.